johnnyd710/johnnyd710.github.io/commonplace.md

 --- 2019-10-14 In the Name of Rome by Adrian Goldsworthy Rival of Hannibal Barca.His father was defeated embarrassingly to Hannibal when he was 16.Delegated as a general to Iberia when he was older where he won several victories against Carthage while kept terrorizing Italy.Led a counterattack against Carthage, Hannibal was forced to retreat to face him.He crushed Hannibal and won the Second Punic war.Also had victories against the Greeks and Seleucids.
-Encounter with Hannibal in Anatolia: Scipio: “Hannibal, who is the greatest general of all?”Hannibal: “Alexander, of course, then Pyrrhus and then me” Scipio: “And what if I had not defeated you?”
-Hannibal “Then I would be before Alexander”
+Encounter with Hannibal in Anatolia: Scipio: "Hannibal, who is the greatest general of all?"Hannibal: "Alexander, of course, then Pyrrhus and then me" Scipio: "And what if I had not defeated you?"
+Hannibal "Then I would be before Alexander"

 --- 2019-10-21 In the Name of Rome by Adrian Goldsworthy Pg.
 379. One of the best things a general could do was just act as a witness.
 To deeds of valour, courage and cowardice, soldiers wanted to be seen!
 And rewarded!
 And others scolded!